donkirkby/chess-kit/docs/new_rules.md

 know what you think.

 ## Table of Contents
-* [Chess Words][chess-words] is a cooperative game where you use clue words to guide the other player's moves.
+* [Secret Chesswords][secret-chesswords] is a cooperative game where you use clue words to guide the other player's moves.
 (2 players, chess set, letter tiles, and deck of cards)
 * [Split-Brain Chess][split-brain-chess] is a battle between partnerships, if they can cooperate well.
 (4 players, chess set, a coin or checker, plus a piece of paper, a pen, and a pencil for each